KnowledgeForwardSolutions/CheckDigits.Net/README.md

 sold in North America (US and Canada).
 The check digit is the 9th character of the 17 character value.
 Upper-case alphabetic characters (except 'I', 'O' and 'Q') are allowed in the value and must be transliterated to integer values before weighting, summing and calculating sum modulus 11.
-Because the number of characters in the value in the is greater than the modulus, there is a 1/11 chance that a single character transcription error will not be detected.

 #### Details